 - $200,000 to the Chief Minister's Department to support the implementation of the new non-residential regulations.

-2005/06 - Training and education - The Taskforce developed training programs and printed information resources for tradespeople that have been modified in partnership with industry associations (MBA and HIA) and unions to include asbestos awareness.
+2005 - The ACT Asbestos Taskforce developed training programs and printed information resources for tradespeople that have been modified in partnership with industry associations (MBA and HIA) and unions to include asbestos awareness.

-2005 - Education Campaign - The Government launched the dedicated asbestos website at www.asbestos.act.gov.au (website decommissioned and content migrated to Access Canberra website in 2017).
+2005 - The Government launched the dedicated asbestos website at www.asbestos.act.gov.au (website decommissioned and content migrated to Access Canberra website in 2017).

-2005 - Taskforce report - In August the Taskforce issued a report on asbestos management in the ACT in relation to residential properties, commercial properties and the building trades and asbestos industry.
-The Task Force recommended that an ACT Asbestos Management Strategy be developed based on the report recommendations, accompanied by a five year program of implementation, together with an asbestos management team to provide effective coordination during implementation of the strategy.
+2005 - In August the ACT Asbestos Taskforce issued a report on asbestos management in the ACT in relation to residential properties, commercial properties and the building trades and asbestos industry.
+The Taskforce recommended that an ACT Asbestos Management Strategy be developed based on the report recommendations, accompanied by a five year program of implementation, together with an asbestos management team to provide effective coordination during implementation of the strategy.

-The ACT Government Response to the Task Force Report formed the basis for the strategy.
+The ACT Government Response to the ACT Asbestos Taskforce Report formed the basis for the strategy.
 It was agreed the Strategy would be reviewed after five years.

-2005 - Taskforce Review - The Taskforce undertook extensive analysis to determine the extent and impact of asbestos in the ACT.
+2005 - The ACT Asbestos Taskforce undertook extensive analysis to determine the extent and impact of asbestos in the ACT.
 This analysis was based on empirical data and included a representative sample of buildings.
 A survey was conducted to complete the analysis to obtain information which, in conjunction with existing data sources and supplementary research findings, would inform an analysis of the extent and impact of asbestos.

-2004 - ACT Asbestos Taskforce in November 2004 (Taskforce and Implementation Group continued to 2006/07) - The Taskforce identified the broad intentions of new asbestos management arrangements in the ACT as providing:
+2004 - November - The ACT Asbestos Taskforce was established in November 2004.
+The ACT Asbestos Taskforce identified the broad intentions of new asbestos management arrangements in the ACT as providing: